HadeelMabrouk/Cooperative-Scheduler/README.md

 * USB-to-Micro USB Cable
 * USB-to-TTL module

-Below, is an image of how the connections should look like.
+Below, is an image of how the connections should look like:
  ![ParkingSensor Hardware](/Report/imgs/ParkingSensor_hardware.jpg)

 A couple of demo videos can be found on those links: